Last updated on July 18th, 2019 at 03:48 am

 Aluminum chloride in its pure form should never be eaten because it would burn the tissue of your inner organs and leave behind serious damage.
 Also, breathing this chemical can cause a series of problems, like vomiting, headaches, trouble breathing, among others.
 Also, avoid contact with eyes.

-Whenever aluminum chloride comes in contact with moisture, it starts to a have chemical reaction, and then it starts to burn.
+Whenever aluminum chloride comes in contact with moisture, it starts to have a chemical reaction, and then it starts to burn.

 Therefore, when applying clinical strength antiperspirants to your armpits, palms, etc., you want to make sure that the affected area is completely dry and stays dry for at least 4 hours after application in order to prevent irritation.